Axolotlpi/next-contentful-template/README.md

 - DotEnv setup (in next.config.js)
 - Starter fonts and colors (in \_document and tailwind.config)
 - Social Graph setup to receive props (from cms)
+- rich-text to react PostBody setup and typed

 ## Installation